thomasfevre/gotcha4/README.md

 ## Mission

-**I am building something different.** Gotcha isn't about monetization, ads, or data harvesting.
+**Open Source & Free .** Gotcha isn't about monetization, ads, or data harvesting.
 It's about fostering genuine collaboration and helping people create useful things together.

 In a world full of commercialized, ad-filled platforms designed to extract value from users, Gotcha stands as an authentic alternative.
 I believe in the power of open collaboration, where ideas flow freely and people connect around shared creativity rather than engagement metrics.